 She has been director of the Official Master’s Degree in Digital Information Systems of the Faculty of Translation and Documentation of the University of Salamanca.
 (2014-2017).
 In this master’s degree, she launched the Seminar on Digitalization.

 As a member of Committee 50, AENOR Documentation, she has been responsible for the coordination of the translation of the UNE ISO 5127 standard (Information and Documentation, Foundation and Vocabulary, ISO 5127), on Vocabulary of Information and Documentation and has formed working group part of the translation of the ISO 690 standard on Elaboration of Bibliographic References (Guidelines for bibliographic references and citations to information resources, ISO 690).
+She is also member of ISO, TC 46, Information and Documentation.

 She is a member of the Institute of Science and Technology of the USAL and is currently part of a research project of the CSIC on scientific culture, perception and attitudes to science and innovation in the Spanish business sector: www.culturacientificaempresarial.es